In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Some of the major vendors for cobots include:

-Automated guided vehicles (AGVs) are self-guided vehicles designed to move across your entire warehouse with an onboard operator.
+Automated guided vehicles (AGVs) are self-guided vehicles designed to move across your entire automated warehouse with an onboard operator.

 Unlike AGVs, autonomous mobile robots (AMRs) are designed to move automatically without an onboard operator.

-They’re able to do this through sensors that interpret and understand their environment.
+This is done through sensors that interpret and understand their environment.

 This frees up workers to handle other, more skilled tasks.